 By Abdul Hakim-Shabazz

 Abdul Hakim-Shabazz is an attorney and the editor and publisher of IndyPoltics.Org.
-Send comments to firstname.lastname@example.org.
+This was distributed by the Franklin College Statehouse Bureau.
+Send comments to email@example.com.